The following information applies to on-premise products only. For information on Cloud and Website Security products please visit Renewals.

 Symantec requires Proof of Purchase (POP) of the original license(s) in order to determine eligibility and process maintenance renewal orders.
 Your reseller will need this information at renewal time.

 Your Renewal ID is the preferred Proof of Purchase method.
 Other acceptable forms from your original Symantec License Certificate are: Certificate Number or Sales Order Number or Symantec Agreement Number (SAN) -- Rewards Program only.

 A Renewal ID is an identification number assigned by Symantec that tracks each eligible renewal.
 It allows Symantec to automatically link your maintenance contract to the correct software licenses and apply the correct maintenance start and end dates.
 You will find your renewal ID on your Symantec renewal notification emails and renewal quotations.

 You may need to update your product by applying the relevant activation code as indicated in your new License Certificate.
 Application of renewal activation codes vary by product.
 You should refer to the licensing section of your product documentation for product specific instructions on how to add or update licenses in your product.
 Alternatively, enter the term “Licensing Overview” followed by your product name in the search window of our Customer Support Knowledge Base.
 You can also follow the on-screen instructions in your product’s licensing dashboard.
+Visit Getting Started page for step-by-step instructions on how to Download, Activate and Manage Symantec products.
 If you require further assistance, contact Symantec Customer Care.

 Yes.
 Once you have activated your new maintenance contract or indeed any new Symantec software licenses, you should register your new serial numbers in the Licensing section of MySymantec to ensure continued access to the benefits of your maintenance contract.